dCO2/Dendron-for-Pubd-Notes/notes/using Anki to think about algorithm design problems.md

       - The temporary solution is; reduce the Maximum reviews per day for the _Buffer_ superdeck from 1000 to 20.
   - It is day 2 (`August 16th`) and I did not come across the cards from day 1 I was expecting.
   - (`August 18th`): I have now "buried" the cards that are due tomorrow so that I, instead, come across **ONLY** the required 3(+1) cards I want to keep tabs on.
+  - (`August 20th`): I have to continue burying the unwanted cards to get to see what I want.